darrellsilver/norc/README.md

  * Norc could support a web front end that allows full administration of the entire system, but none currently exists.
 Instead, Norc makes use of Django's excellent Admin interface.
  * Norc has three primary command line tools that let you control and view Tasks, Jobs and Daemons in Norc:
    * tmsdctl.py: Allows stopping, killing, viewing of all Daemons in Norc.
 It also allows an overview of Tasks run by each Daemon.
-Here's some sample output:
+   * This sample from www.perpetually.com shows two daemons running on two distinct hosts in two distinct regions:
         $ tmsdctl
         Status as of 10/27/2009 19:47:27
         6 INTERESTING tms daemon(s):
         ID     Type     Region    Host          PID     Running   Success   Error    Status               Started   Ended 409     TMS     perp1     perpetually   14031         6       120       3   RUNNING   2009-10-24 18:52:52       -
         413     TMS     perp3     perp3         15159         2      2283       0   RUNNING   2009-10-24 19:01:26       -

+   * This sample from www.perpetually.com shows a snippet of details for daemon ID 409.
+We see the status of just four Tasks in this daemon:
         $ tmsdctl --det 410
         Status as of 10/27/2009 19:50:00
         1 INTERESTING tms daemon(s):
         ID     Type     Region    Host          PID     Running   Success   Error    Status               Started   Ended 409     TMS     perp1     perpetually   14031         6       120       3   RUNNING   2009-10-24 18:52:52       -

         TMS Daemon perp1:410 (RUNNING) manages 3 task(s):

         Task ID      Status               Started                 Ended
         7546134    TIMEDOUT   2009-10-25 00:05:30   2009-10-25 00:20:30
         7546188       ERROR   2009-10-25 00:08:55   2009-10-25 00:10:05
         7546048       ERROR   2009-10-25 00:09:48   2009-10-25 00:09:48
-        7546205     RUNNING   2009-10-25 00:18:54   2009-10-25 00:18:55
+        7546205     RUNNING   2009-10-27 00:18:54   2009-10-25 00:18:55
+        ...

 ### CODE BASE & DEVELOPMENT STATUS: